 This is effectively another website builder but I’m giving it a special mention as with WordPress.com you do own your website and the basic package (including updates, security and hosting) is completely free!

-However, for a business, you’ll almost certainly want to remove the WordPress branding and use your own domain name, for which you’ll need to pay an annual fee (currently £30).
+However, for a business, you’ll almost certainly want to remove the WordPress branding and use your own domain name, so you’ll need a paid plan (starting at £4/month).

 Another big strength of WordPress.com is that it’s very easy to expand as your business grows.
 If and when you need more from your website – perhaps e-commerce, a booking feature, or a more functional gallery – you can migrate to a self-hosted WordPress set-up, which gives you huge flexibility to add any features that you need.